AVGP/50linesofcode/post-raw/2017-06-15-firefox-day-2-first-few-cracks.md

 ![](../images/post-images/firefox/firefox-day2-1.png)

 I don't know what that was, but at least **it was temporary**.
 I checked back a few hours later (with nothing having changed - same laptop, same WiFi, ...) and it worked.
 There were no problems with playback at any time in Chrome.

+**Update**: [I'm being told](https://twitter.com/jwajsberg/status/875472489631162369) this is an intermittent issue on Twitter's end.

 I can't say the same about the [Forest Wave](https://forestwave.glitch.me) demo, though.
 It just never worked in Firefox.
 The music played to a blank window: